-All children are included in activities and trips following risk assessments where needed and in accordance with duties under the Equalities Act 2010.
+All children are included in activities and trip wherever possible, following risk assessments where needed, and in accordance with duties under the Equalities Act 2010.
 We talk to parents and children when planning trips so that everyone is clear about what will happen.
 Every volunteer reads and signs the risk assessment for the trip.